alexpilotti/python-miramode/README.md

 ## Requirements

+1. A Mira Mode shower / bath fill.
+Tested successufully so far with the following models:
+    * *Dual Outlet Shower - 1874.203*
+    * *Dual Outlet Bath Fill - 1874.205*
-1. Python 3.9 and above
+2. Python 3.9 and above
+    * Tested with Python 3.11 and Python 3.12
-2. A Bluetooth Low Energy (BLE) interface, already included in Raspberry Pi devices, MacBooks and most laptops
+3. A Bluetooth Low Energy (BLE) interface, already included in Raspberry Pi devices, MacBooks and most laptops
-3. On Linux, make sure the _bluez_ package is installed
+4. On Linux, make sure the _bluez_ package is installed
-4. Install this project:
+5. Install this project:

 ```console
 git clone https://github.com/alexpilotti/python-miramode